ED-IP/Milestone-3-project/README.md

         MONGO_URI| mongodb+srv://user:passworduser@namecluster.8pkrb.mongodb.net/collection?retryWrites=true&w=majority
         PORT| 5000
         SECRET_KEY    |

+    - Note: The values used in the proyect are not present here as they include passwords and user

 7. Go to the Deployment tab and in the Deployment Method section choose GitHub
     - In the connect to GitHub choose the correct repository and click connect